Skip to content

 HEPA vs HEPA-Type vs True HEPA: What the Labels Actually Mean

-The word HEPA on a box can mean a tested 99.97 percent filter or nothing at all.
-Here is how to read the label, what H13 and H14 add, and why a sealed air path matters as much as the filter itself.
+When you see HEPA on a box, it can mean a tested 99.97 percent filter or it can mean nothing at all.
+Here is how to read the label in the aisle, what H13 and H14 actually add, and why how the air moves through the machine matters as much as the filter itself.

 What HEPA is supposed to mean

-HEPA stands for high efficiency particulate air.
-The U.S. Department of Energy defines a HEPA filter as one that removes at least 99.97 percent of particles at 0.3 microns in a single pass.
-That 0.3 micron figure is not random.
-It is close to the most penetrating particle size, the size that is hardest for a filter to catch.
-Particles both larger and smaller are generally caught at higher rates, so testing at the hardest size is a conservative choice.
+Start with what the word is supposed to promise.
+HEPA stands for high efficiency particulate air, and the U.S. Department of Energy defines a HEPA filter as one that catches at least 99.97 percent of particles at 0.3 microns on a single pass.
+That 0.3 micron number is not random: it is close to the hardest size for a filter to grab, what specialists call the most penetrating particle size.
+Anything bigger or smaller is generally caught at an even higher rate, so testing at the toughest size is the cautious choice, and the one you want.

-When a filter actually meets that 99.97 percent threshold, it is doing real work.
-The problem is that the label on a consumer product is not always tied to that threshold.
-The DOE definition describes the filter media.
-It does not, by itself, certify the finished air purifier you take home.
+When a filter really hits that 99.97 percent bar, it is doing genuine work.
+The catch is that the word on the box is not always tied to that bar.
+The DOE definition describes the filter media itself.
+It does not, on its own, vouch for the finished purifier you carry home, which is where most of the confusion starts.

 True HEPA, H13, and H14

-'True HEPA' is a marketing phrase, not a separate legal grade, but it is usually used to signal that the filter meets the 99.97 percent at 0.3 micron bar rather than something weaker.
-It is a useful shorthand only when the seller backs it with a number.
+When you see 'True HEPA,' know that it is a marketing phrase, not a separate legal grade.
+Sellers usually reach for it to signal that the filter clears the 99.97 percent at 0.3 micron bar rather than something weaker.
+It is only useful shorthand when they back it with an actual number.
+No number, and you are just looking at a confident-sounding word.

-H13 and H14 come from the European standard EN 1822, which sorts filters into grades.
-H13 captures about 99.95 percent and H14 about 99.995 percent of particles at the most penetrating size.
-Both sit at or above the rough level people mean by True HEPA.
-EN 1822 testing leans on the most penetrating particle size concept directly, so an H13 or H14 grade is a more precise claim than the bare word HEPA.
+If you spot H13 or H14 instead, those come from the European standard EN 1822, which sorts filters into graded tiers.
+H13 catches about 99.95 percent and H14 about 99.995 percent of particles at that hardest-to-grab size.
+Both land at or above the rough level people mean by True HEPA.
+EN 1822 testing leans on the most-penetrating-size idea directly, so an H13 or H14 grade is a tighter, more specific claim than the bare word HEPA.

-One caution: a filter grade describes the media on a test bench.
-It does not tell you how much air the finished machine moves, or whether all of that air is forced through the media.
-A high grade on a slow or leaky unit can still underperform a lower grade in a well built one.
+One thing to keep in mind: a filter grade describes the media on a test bench.
+It does not tell you how much air the finished machine actually moves, or whether all of that air is forced through the media at all.
+A high grade bolted into a slow or leaky unit can still lose to a lower grade in a well-built one.

 'HEPA-type' and 'HEPA-like' have no defined efficiency

-'HEPA-type,' 'HEPA-like,' 'HEPA-style,' and similar phrases have no defined efficiency standard.
-There is no number a filter must hit to use them.
-They suggest a filter behaves somewhat like a real HEPA filter while stopping short of the 99.97 percent at 0.3 micron bar.
+Here is the part to watch for.
+'HEPA-type,' 'HEPA-like,' 'HEPA-style,' and their cousins have no defined efficiency standard behind them.
+There is no number a filter has to hit to earn the phrase.
+They just hint that the filter behaves somewhat like a real HEPA filter while quietly stopping short of the 99.97 percent at 0.3 micron bar.

-In practice these filters often capture a lower fraction at 0.3 microns than a True HEPA filter does, and the exact figure is rarely published.
-The honest reading of 'HEPA-type' is: this is not a tested HEPA filter, and the seller has not told you what it actually captures.
-Treat the hyphen as a warning, not a feature.
+In practice these filters often grab a smaller share at 0.3 microns than a True HEPA filter would, and the actual figure is rarely printed anywhere.
+The honest way to read 'HEPA-type' is this: it is not a tested HEPA filter, and the seller has not told you what it really catches.
+Treat that little hyphen as a warning, not a feature.

 Why a sealed system matters

-A filter can only clean the air that passes through it.
-If air can slip around the edges of the filter, through gaps in the frame, or through seams in the housing, that air leaves the machine uncleaned no matter how good the media is.
-This is the difference between a filter and a filtration system.
+Think of it from the air's point of view.
+A filter can only clean the air that actually goes through it.
+If air can sneak around the filter's edges, through gaps in the frame, or through seams in the housing, that air leaves the machine uncleaned no matter how good the media is.
+That gap is the whole difference between owning a filter and owning a filtration system.

-The EPA makes this point in its definition of a HEPA vacuum for lead dust: the machine must be built so that all the air drawn in is expelled through the HEPA filter, with none leaking past it.
-The same logic applies to a room air purifier.
-The EPA also notes that air leaking through a poorly fitted filter frame or holding system can substantially reduce real world effectiveness.
+The EPA makes the same point when it defines a HEPA vacuum for lead dust: the machine has to be built so that all the air it pulls in leaves through the HEPA filter, with none slipping past.
+The same logic holds for the purifier in your living room.
+The EPA also notes that air leaking through a poorly fitted filter frame or holder can knock down how well it works in the real world by a meaningful amount.

-This is why a sealed system is worth looking for.
-A genuine H13 filter with a 10 percent bypass around its edges can deliver worse results than a more modest filter that captures every cubic foot of air the fan moves.
-The fan, the gasket, and the housing are part of the performance, not just the paper inside.
+So a sealed system is worth hunting for.
+A genuine H13 filter with a 10 percent leak around its edges can do worse than a more modest filter that catches every cubic foot of air the fan moves.
+The fan, the gasket, and the housing are all part of the performance, not just the paper inside.

 How to tell what you are actually buying

-Look for a stated capture rate with both a percentage and a particle size, for example 99.97 percent at 0.3 microns, or a named grade such as H13 or H14.
-A bare 'HEPA' or 'HEPA-type' with no number is a softer claim than it looks.
+When you are deciding, look for a stated capture rate that gives you both a percentage and a particle size, for example 99.97 percent at 0.3 microns, or a named grade like H13 or H14.
+A bare 'HEPA' or 'HEPA-type' with no number is a softer claim than it sounds, so let the missing number tell you something.

-Check whether the maker describes a sealed air path or sealed filtration.
-Phrases that point to this include a gasketed filter and a fully enclosed housing.
-Absence of any such language is not proof of a leak, but it is a question worth asking.
+Next, check whether the maker says anything about a sealed air path or sealed filtration.
+The phrases that point that way include a gasketed filter and a fully enclosed housing.
+Silence about it is not proof of a leak, but it is a fair question to ask before you buy.

-Separate the filter claim from the airflow claim.
+Last, keep the filter claim and the airflow claim apart in your head.
 A True HEPA filter tells you what the media can catch.
-The Clean Air Delivery Rate, covered in our CADR guide, tells you how much clean air the whole machine actually delivers.
-You want both, because a high grade filter on a weak fan still cleans a room slowly.
+How much clean air the whole machine actually delivers (its Clean Air Delivery Rate, covered in our CADR guide) is a separate number.
+You want both, because a top-grade filter on a weak fan still cleans a room slowly.

 What the label cannot tell you

-A HEPA grade is about particles the filter is designed to trap mechanically.
-It says nothing about gases, odors, or volatile organic compounds, which need a different medium such as activated carbon.
-Do not read a HEPA claim as a claim about smells or fumes.
+One thing a HEPA grade will never tell you: it is only about the particles the filter is built to trap mechanically.
+It says nothing about gases, odors, or the fumes specialists call volatile organic compounds, which need a different material such as activated carbon.
+So do not read a HEPA claim as a promise about smells or fumes, because it is not one.

-Be skeptical of any device that promises cleaner air without a physical filter, particularly ozone generators.
-The EPA warns that ozone generators sold as air cleaners intentionally produce ozone, that ozone can damage the lungs, and that an EPA establishment number on the box does not imply endorsement or any finding of safety or effectiveness.
-A real filter is a thing you can see, hold, and replace.
+Be wary, too, of any device that promises cleaner air with no physical filter at all, ozone generators most of all.
+The EPA warns that ozone generators sold as air cleaners deliberately produce ozone, that ozone can damage the lungs, and that an EPA establishment number on the box does not mean endorsement or any finding that the thing is safe or works.
+A real filter is something you can see, hold, and swap out.

 FAQ